emilyfelker/Chatbot_Arena_Preferences/README.md

    (near-)identical responses.

-3. **Confusion Matrix**: Displays how well the model predicted user preferences.
+### Confusion Matrix
    ![Confusion Matrix](evaluation_confusion_matrix.png)
+This plot displays how
+well the model predicted user
+   preferences by comparing the true vs. predicted classes.
+   The winning model still
+   struggles with
-The winning model still struggles with correctly predicting ties, though it performs decently when predicting model A or model B wins.
+   correctly predicting ties, though it performs decently when predicting model A or model B wins.